What are the risk factors for acute myeloid leukemia?

 Although most cases of AML are not thought to have a strong genetic link, having a close relative (such as a parent or sibling) with AML increases your risk of getting the disease.

-Someone who has an identical twin who got AML before they were a year old has a very strong risk of also getting AML.
+Someone who has an identical twin who got AML before they were a year old has a very high risk of also getting AML.

-AML is more common in males than in females, but the reasons for this are not clear.
+AML is more common in males than in females.
+The reasons for this are not clear.

 Uncertain, unproven or controversial risk factors